- Canada is a nation that prides itself on friendliness. Diversity and inclusiveness is worked into our national fabric.

 - British Columbia has the largest scope of practice for naturopathic physicians in Canada.

 - British Columbia has a population that widely accepts and uses naturopathic medicine.

 Why the Boucher Institute.

-- Boucher graduates consistently excel on licensing exams among all other CNME accredited schools.
+- Our graduates consistently excel on licensing exams compared to all other CNME accredited schools.

 * US applicants please note that the Boucher Institute does not currently participate in the US federal student loans program.

-Within the context of meeting the programmatic and institutional requirements of an accredited school of naturopathic medicine, the Boucher Institute clearly states that individual students are ultimately responsible for their own licensure.
+Within the context of meeting the programmatic and institutional requirements of an accredited school of naturopathic medicine, individual students are ultimately responsible for their own licensure.
 Naturopathic licensing boards in North America operate independently from naturopathic medical schools and have different mandates.
-No operational policies or procedures formally bind these organizations together and therefore all are strongly autonomous in terms of governance and policy development.
+No operational policies or procedures formally bind these organizations together: all are strongly autonomous in terms of governance and policy development.
 Each licensing board has different criteria, rules, and procedures for becoming licensed to practice naturopathic medicine.
 Jurisdictional requirements for licensure can change at any time.